gpustack/llama-box/README.md

                                   add a control vector with user defined scaling SCALE --control-vector-layer-range START END
-                                  layer range to apply the control vector(s) to, start and end inclusive --spm-infill             use Suffix/Prefix/Middle pattern for infill (instead of Prefix/Suffix/Middle) as some models prefer this (default: disabled)
+                                  layer range to apply the control vector(s) to, start and end inclusive --no-warmup              skip warming up the model with an empty run --spm-infill             use Suffix/Prefix/Middle pattern for infill (instead of Prefix/Suffix/Middle) as some models prefer this (default: disabled)
   -sp,   --special                special tokens output enabled (default: false)
          --rpc SERVERS            comma separated list of RPC servers